fofxtools/droplet-manager/README.md

 4. Log into your new droplet.
 You can use the Digital Ocean droplet console, or SSH (`ssh root@your_droplet_ip`).
 And set up credentials.
    - You'll be prompted to enter the temporary password
    - You'll then be required to set a new root password
+   - You should update the system as prompted

 5. Retrieve important passwords from the droplet:
    - CyberPanel admin password: `cat /root/.litespeed_password`